 Toiletries

-The site has running water, hot showers, and ample latrines in each unit that are very clean.
+The site has running water, warm showers, flush toilets in the main camp area near the shower house, and ample latrines.
 We encourage biodegradable shampoos and soaps, since the showers drain onto the ground.

 Suggestions: